 Plat boundaries shall be designated on the plat in accordance with the underlying legal description and survey.
 All lots in each block shall be numbered consecutively with Arabic numerals beginning with the numeral 1.
 All blocks shall be numbered consecutively with Arabic numerals beginning with numeral 1.
 All outlots shall be labeled OUTLOT in capital letters and lettered consecutively in capital letters beginning with the letter "A." All lot, block, and outlot lines shall be drawn as a solid line.
 The name and adjacent boundary line of any adjoining platted lands shall be dotted on the plat.

 A plat shall show all survey and mathematical information and data necessary to locate and retrace all boundary lines and monuments.
 Bearings, azimuths, and central angles shall be expressed in degrees, minutes, and seconds and labeled with the respective symbols.
 A north arrow and directional orientation note shall be shown.
 Distances shall be expressed in feet and hundredths of a foot.
 All straight line segments of the plat shall be labeled with the length of the line and bearing or azimuth.
 All curved line segments of the plat shall be labeled with the central angle, arc length, and radius length.
 If any curve is nontangential the dimensions shall include a long chord bearing or azimuth, and shall be labeled nontangential.
 The mathematical closure tolerance of the plat boundary, blocks, lots, and outlots shall not exceed 2/100 of a foot.
 A graphics scale shall be shown along with the label "Scale In Feet."
 Dimension and descriptive recitals in the legal description shown on the plat shall be depicted and labeled on the graphic portion of the plat.
 A symbol shall indicate the position of all found and set plat monuments, along with a description of each.
+Text used on the plat shall not be smaller than eight-point type.
 Ditto marks and foot and inch symbols shall not be used.

 All public ways within the plat, whether existing at the time of platting or being dedicated by the plat shall be depicted on the plat together with the name and sufficient mathematical data to locate the position and width of the public way.
 The location of all existing public ways adjacent to the plat boundary shall be depicted on the plat as dashed lines.
 The name and width of the adjacent public ways shall be shown, if known.